sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Follow recomendations for implementing the system.

 - Use coding standards and recomendations:
-    - meanfuly comments. the code must have a good 'readability'.
+    - meaninfuly comments. the code must have a good 'readability'.
     - work on define good baselines and documentation.
     - Always define the variable inizialization values.
-    - Use indentation.
+    - Use indentation. it improves readeability
-    - Never ever programm an infinite loop. (under a wort case design it will block execution)
+    - Never ever program an infinite loop. (under a worst case design it will block execution)
     - Never ever use magic numbers.
     - two persons rule: at least two persons must be familiar with the overall design, arquitecture, configuration, software and hardware.
     - input/output records, data and logs.